cokeeffekt/yasff/README.md

 | M3 Bolt - 6mm              | 10  |    $?? | Link |
 | M3 Brass hex standoff      | 4   |    $?? | Link |
 | 12mm momentary switch      | 10  |    $?? | Link |

+I'll endevour to get more information, prices, instructions and all that jazz.
+There is more than enough to go build one for yourself at this point so enjoy.

+There is a build log at smallformfactor.net that you can follow [HERE](https://smallformfactor.net/forum/threads/yasff-open-source-small-basic-low-cost.3282/)

+Any issues just report them ill take a look, ill also accept merge requests for fixes or additional documentation.